willkg/everett/docs/configuration.rst

 bools
 -----

-Everett provides a special bool parser that handles more explicit values for "true" and "false":
+Everett provides a special bool parser that handles more descriptive values for "true" and "false":

 * true: t, true, yes, y, on, 1 (and uppercase versions)
 * false: f, false, no, n, off, 0 (and uppercase versions)